top of page

 Meet our current group members below.

-Erica A. G. Vidal
+Erica Alves Gonzalez Vidal

-Erica A. G. Vidal
+Erica Alves Gonzalez Vidal

 Founder & Principal investigator, Professor of Biological Oceanography and Ecology